mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_methodology.md

   # Unit 2 / Network / Methodology
 Networks are everywhere.
 Once you start, it's hard to stop seeing them.
+The internet is a network, Facebook is a network, [Kevin Bacon is the central node](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon) in the Hollywood network.

+As we saw in Unit 1, computers are great at *computing*, but humans are still required for intepretation.

 ## Defining methods
 ### Networks, nodes, and edges
 A network is, as Scott Weingart [says](http://journalofdigitalhumanities.org/1-1/demystifying-networks-by-scott-weingart/), "stuff and relationships."
-One piece of "stuff" is a node" and the relationship/connection between two pieces of "stuff" is an "edge."
+One piece of "stuff" is a "node" and the relationship/connection between two pieces of "stuff" is an "edge."
 Nodes are also called points, vertices, or agents.
-Edges are also called

 ### Network analysis